A. de Herz: Legacy

 In October 1946, France's Théâtre des Bouffes-Parisiens featured a production of Încurcă lume.
 Reviewing a Bucharest reprisal of Omul de zăpadă in early 1947, Pătrașcu Ion Sârbul commented that Herz's reputation in local drama was unshakeable, his style a "well-conceived balance" between Ion Luca Caragiale's "mordant wit" and Vasile Alecsandri's "parental and naive caresses".
 Productions of Herz's plays were put on hold during the first stages of the Romanian communist regime, with theatrologist Simion Alterescu noting that his overall work was in the "bourgeois, [...] schematic, diversionary drama"; by 1958, his romances were retaken on Romanian radio stations, though, as noted at the time by journalist G. Cristobald, the musical producers failed to credit him.
 His work for the stage was again considered in the late 1960s.
 In a 1966 colloquium, actor Niki Atanasiu observed that amateur "people's theaters" were keen on staging Omul de zăpadă, "in which I myself appeared as a youth, but which I cannot imagine will contribute anything towards enlightening the masses."
 The following year, chronicler Ilina Grigorovici urged theater managers to resume production of Romanian plays, adding: "Evidently we do not recommend that A. de Hertz should be added to the program".
 In a 1973 interview, Craiova-based dramatist Ion Dezideriu Sîrbu argued that Herz's plays were "entirely buried into irrelevancy".

 Lilly de Herz died the same year; on Adolf's commemoration in March 1976, both his children were still alive.
 In that commemorative context, Herz's writer friend Mircea Ștefănescu published an article evoking Herz mainly as an actor: "And what an actor!
 Theatrically uninhibited in that charming way, dynamic to the point of making the show revolve around him as a living focus."
 Also in 1976, the revived Craiova National Theater included Omul de zăpadă, directed by Valentina Balogh, in its season's program.
 In his review of this "pleasant surprise", critic Ionuț Niculescu noted: "Assimilated with minor early-century dramaturgy, with his special interest in modern comedy, Herz seemed to only present interest for theatrical historians."
 In 1978, Sandu Anastasescu and Harry Eliad rewrote Încurcă lume for an acclaimed production at the Municipal Theater in Ploiești.
+In March 1983, the Romanian Television premiered its version of Încurcă lume, with Mihai Fotino and Radu Beligan in the lead roles.
+It was welcomed as a "pleasant" rediscovery by the staff writers at Luceafărul.